joaopgmaria/CircularStack/README.md

 //Initialized with a collection specified
-//Items will be pushed in the order they are found so Peek() will yield "b" var items = new List<string> { "a", "b" };
+//Items will be pushed in the order they are found so Peek() will yield "b"
+//Stack capacity will be the same as the number of items var items = new List<string> { "a", "b" };
 var stack = new CircularStack<string>(items);